newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/site-safety-permits.md

 ### Safety Permits

-* **Fire protection permits:** Obtain any fire prevention or burglar alarm permits from your local fire department
+* **Fire protection permits**: Obtain any fire prevention or burglar alarm permits from your local fire department
-* **Certificate of Occupancy/Approval:** If you've completed site renovations, it's time to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` from your local building/construction department
+* **Certificate of Occupancy/Approval**: If you've completed site renovations, it's time to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` from your local building/construction department

 > **Once completed, you will have:**
 >